 The Company, by approval of the Members at the Annual General Meeting, determine the maximum fees payable to all the Directors (total remuneration pool).

-Directors are paid by way of a base annual fee payable at regular intervals plus additional payments for Director involvement on Board Committee Payment rates and the way those payments are made are determined by Board resolution.
+Directors are paid by way of a base annual fee payable at regular intervals plus additional payments for Director involvement on a Board Committee.
+Payment rates and the way those payments are made will be determined by Board resolution.